 2. Gaston died of yellow fever

-5. Gaston could have been either just over 15, 34, or 38 when he died
+5. Gaston might have been either just over 15, 34, or 38 when he died

-If you want to help with the search, but aren't sure where to start, check our source list at the bottom of the page and/or try one of the options below:
+If you want to help with the search, but aren't sure where to start, check our source list at the bottom of the page and continue the fact-finding mission from there!

 Ask Friends, Neighbors, and Family